roemeren/tableau-workbook-extractor/README.md

 - **Evaluate included field information**: currently not all available field attributes from the API are included (only the ones that were initially considered the most relevant).
 It may be useful to include more or unprocessed versions of attributes in the next releases.
 - **Improve the quality/readability of the output graphs** e.g. colors, fonts, node arrangement of the PNG/SVG images
 - **Implement fixes for additional edge cases**: there may still be workbooks that cause errors in the tool e.g. because of unusual field names with invalid characters
-- **Expand to multiple OS**: modify the script and executable to be able to run the tool (correctly) on Linux and/or MacOS.
+- **Expand to multiple OS**: modify the scripts to be able to run the tool (correctly) on Linux and/or MacOS.
 The first fix would be to modify the input/output file paths such that they are processed correctly on all OS (forward and backward slashes)

 ## Sources

-- [Document API Python documentation](https://tableau.github.io/document-api-python/): describes how workbook and field information can be extracted
+- [Document API Python documentation](https://tableau.github.io/document-api-python): describes how workbook and field information can be extracted
 - [Pydot repository](https://github.com/pydot/pydot): methods and attributes in `pydot` package used for visualizing graphs
-- [Graphviz documentation](https://graphviz.org/docs/nodes/): node and graph attributes
+- [Graphviz documentation](https://graphviz.org/docs/nodes): node and graph attributes
-- [PyInstaller documentation](https://pyinstaller.org/en/v5.6.2/): bundling a Python application and all its dependencies into a single packages (i.e. Windows executable)
+- [PyInstaller documentation](https://pyinstaller.org/en/v5.6.2): bundling a Python application and all its dependencies into a single package (i.e. Windows executable)
+- [GitHub Actions documentation](https://docs.github.com/en/actions): used to automate the creation of Windows executables whenever a new version is released

 ## Contributing